You probably have at least one friend who always carries a leather bound journal with her.

 Caught yourself hiding from your true power based on someone else’s judgemental words?
 Take a note of it, and decide to act differently next time.

 Want to feel empowered, energized and motivated tomorrow morning when you wake up?
-Put it on your journal.
+Put it in your custom journal.

 Make it real.
 Tell your brain that it can happen.
 Take ownership of your thoughts and transform thoughts into actions.